 Early the next morning we took one final walk together, turning left from our resort

-We passed yet more varieties of palms that Jo, my botanist hadn’t yet identified for me (actually my mentor at summertimepublishing).
+We passed yet more varieties of palms that Jo, my botanist hadn’t yet identified for me.
 They were interspersed with a few spindly rubber trees.
 Introduced for commerce, rubber trees arrived in Phuket at the start of the century, plantations once covering forty percent of the island.

-“Thank goodness it wasn’t just me, I hadn’t realized that either until I was here,” she conceded comfortingly.
-Later as I snapped a photo of Barb in front of yet another variety of palm, I vowed to improve my botany knowledge for the next trip!
+“Thank goodness it wasn’t just me, I hadn’t realized that either until I was here,” she conceded.
+As I snapped a photo of Barb in front of yet another variety of palm, I vowed to improve my botany knowledge for the next trip.

-￼It was time to depart and I left the quiet, unique resort to spend my last two nights at the Indigo Pearl with only a small inkling of what awaited.
-I had booked the starred resort online, splurging a little at my husband’s encouragement, but I had not imagined the sheer luxury or the captivating history.
+￼It was time to depart and I left the quiet, unique resort to spend my last two nights at the Indigo Pearl.
+With only a small inkling of what awaited, I had booked the resort online, splurging a little at my husband’s encouragement, yet I had not imagined the sheer luxury or the captivating history.
 This resort, rather unexpectedly pays homage to the tin mining industry that had once been so important to the Phuket economy.
 The lobby and restaurants were opened to the verdant grounds and scattered amidst this stunning backdrop stood fascinating remnants from bygone mining days.
 Old tin presses become art, tin florets hang on walls and sit on taps, untold flirtations integrating design and history.

 My suite overlooked the pool; fronds of massive, milky palms flapping like wallah-less punkahs over my patio, I was now truly in another world.
 And then I noticed the bathtub; perched on the patio and posed towards the verdant vista, candle already burning with exotic oils filling the air.
 Truly, how can I leave this paradise!